aldahick/rex/README.md

 ## 🎼 [/mzk](https://alexhicks.net/mzk)

 Transcribe monotonic recordings into sheet music using the [Omnizart] project!
 I wrote a [paper](./docs/automatic-music-transcription-at-scale.pdf) and a [reference implementation](https://github.com/aldahick/mzk) for a cloud computing course at IUPUI, and subsequently reimplemented it as a production-ready feature in Rex.
 The Docker-based executor, connecting Omnizart to Rex's media API, is [written](./docker/mzk) in Python.
 It's vastly overengineered for its expected use case, but that's what this project is all about, or something.
+(In that spirit, it's not yet released for public access; I'm still porting it from the original mzk project, and improving security and monitoring features.)

 ## 🐈 [/cat](https://alexhicks.net/cat)

 Entertain your cat!
 [This project](./web/src/features/cat/) is precisely as complex as it needs to be, which is hardly at all.
 Cats are not very difficult to distract.

+## Development

+See the README files in [`api`](./api/README.md) and [`web`](./web/README.md) for package-specific documentation.

+### Changing GraphQL schema

+To generate new TypeScript types based on changes to the [GraphQL schema](./gql/), do `pnpm generate`.
+You can run this in either package directory, or the root (which runs it for both `api` and `web`).

+## Deployment

+To tag a new version, use `pnpm version` in the repository root.
+This will update all three `package.json` files (`/`, `/api/`, and `/web/`) and create a Git tag for the new version.
+To publish the new version's Docker images to [GHCR](https://github.com/aldahick?tab=packages&tab=packages&q=rex), do `git push && git push --tags` and follow the [job status](https://github.com/aldahick/rex/actions?query=publish).